Zoom H5 Handy Recorder: Peripherals

-The retail box includes several accessories, such as X-Y Microphone capsule, rubber-foam windshield, plastic case, two AA batteries and a manual.
+The retail box includes several accessories, such as an X-Y Microphone capsule, rubber-foam windshield, plastic case, two AA batteries and a manual.

 Reception

 Overall the reception for the Zoom H5 Handy Recorder since its release has been positive.

 Transom called the H5 a worthy successor to the H4n, though they found that the optional microphone modules were of mixed quality.
 Ty Ford praised the recorder for the number of features available for the price.
 Audio Media International called the H5 a "capable and straightforward portable recorder".
 ProPhoto magazine was impressed with the versatility and recording quality of the device.

-In January 2015 H5 won TEC Award in Recording Devices category.
+In January 2015 H5 won the TEC Award in the Recording Devices category.